 We’re a new type of civic organization in Toronto: an independent not-for-profit and registered charity fueled by a unique partnership with the city.

-Our impact began in 2018 with the opening of Bentway Phase 1, a 170,000 sq. ft site that quickly became a beloved backyard park for local families and a growing platform for artists working in the public realm.
-Since then, our Phase 1 site and programming has drawn over 940,000 visitors.
+Our impact began in 2018 with the opening of Bentway 1.0, a 170,000 sq. ft site that quickly became a beloved backyard park for local families and a growing platform for artists working in the public realm.
+Since then, our sites and programming has drawn over 940,000 visitors.

 Now, our work continues, with pop-up and roaming programming throughout our neighbourhood; research and advocacy to unlock the Gardiner’s potential from end to end; and a steadfast commitment to radical accessibility and co-creation throughout all our work.
 The Bentway’s programming is accessible and participatory, exploring the site’s unique histories, features and possibilities.